Foundation

 My transceiver is capable of operating with more than 10 watts, and outside my allowable bands.
 Can I legally use it?

-This is conducted by an assessor who will require the candidate to demonstrate their operating knowledge and skills by some verbal questions and hands-on activity.
+This is conducted by an Assessor who will require the candidate to demonstrate their operating knowledge and skills by some verbal questions and hands-on activity.
 The assessment is based primarily on Part 8 of the Foundation syllabus, however it may also address matters included in Parts 2 and 9 of the syllabus - licence conditions and safety.

-The Amateur Radio Victoria Foundation licence training course covers all aspects of the practical assessment so candidates are adequately prepared and confident in setting up and operating an amateur station.
+The Amateur Radio Victoria Foundation training course covers all aspects of the practical assessment so candidates are adequately prepared and confident in setting up and operating an amateur station.

 A summary of the practical assessment requirements are: